redpesk-devtools/kernel-config-optimization/documentation/configure-linux-kernel.md

 ### Tips for safe optimization

 * Start with known requirements
-  * Clearly define the hardware and peripherals your system uses.
+  * Clearly define the hardware and peripherals your system uses
 * Disable features incrementally
-  * Test the system after disabling each set of features to verify functionality.
+  * Test the system after disabling each set of features to verify functionality
-* Document changes
-  * Keep a log of what’s disabled for easy troubleshooting and reference.